LTSM High School

 SPRING FAIR

-Elementary students, along with their parents and high school students, help make and sell handmade products, decorations and culinary delights with a spring or Easter theme.
-The money raised is donated to causes supported by our community.
-The whole festive atmosphere is complemented by artistic moments by primary school students, sports workshops and fun activity spots.
+The Spring Fair is a wonderful opportunity to bring the entire LTSM community together for a charitable cause.
+Primary school students, supported by their parents and high school peers, create and sell handmade products, decorations, and culinary treats inspired by spring and Easter themes.
+The funds raised are donated to charitable causes supported by our community.
+The festive atmosphere is further enriched by artistic performances from primary school students, sports workshops, and engaging activity corners.

 ”SĂPTĂMÂNA ALTFEL” WEEK